 “That really is the best option for newcomers to the country to build credit,” Petrova said.
 “A secured card is limited.
 Your credit limit will usually be smaller.
 But it is a good way to slowly build your credit.”

-Ty Stewart, CEO and president of Simple Life Insure in La Jolla, California, agreed that secured credit cards are often a good choice for immigrants.
+Ty Stewart, CEO and president of Simple Life Insure in La Jolla, California, agrees that secured credit cards are often a good choice for immigrants.
 Since issuers have your deposit as insurance, they risk less when they approve you for a credit card.

-“Criteria for these differ from traditional cards and often don’t require a long credit history,” Stewart said.
+“Criteria for these differ from traditional cards and often don’t require a long credit history,” Stewart says.
 “The model makes the approval rate on secured cards much higher.”

 Andrew Latham, certified personal finance counselor and editor at SuperMoney.com, has firsthand experience navigating the U.S. credit system as an immigrant.

 “It’s a Catch-22 situation,” he said.
 “You need credit to build your credit history, but you need a credit history to get credit.”

 Latham didn’t qualify for any credit cards when he moved to the U.S. after spending most of his life in Spain and Nicaragua.
 He eventually applied for a secured credit card and qualified for one with a $200 line of credit.
 That wasn’t much spending power, but within six months, his credit score had risen enough to qualify for a no-frills unsecured card.
-After using this card to continue building his score, Latham was able to choose a credit card with an expanded rewards program.
+After using this card to continue building his score, Latham chose a credit card with an expanded rewards program.